jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

-that share signals across the digital backbone to provide end\-to\-end visibility and inform defenders across an organizations surface attack area.What is the Optimal Ransomware
+that share signals across the digital backbone to provide end\-to\-end visibility and inform defenders across an organization’s surface attack area.

+What is the Optimal
+Ransomware
+Resiliency State?

-Resiliency State?Microsofts mission to keep ourselves and our customers safe from ransomware continually evolves andgrows.
-A resilient defense is particularly important as ransomware operatorsincreasingly shift toward hands\- on\-keyboard attacks that enablesophisticated cybercriminals to seek out and exploit vulnerabilities.
+Microsoft’s mission to keep ourselves and our customers safe from ransomware continually evolves and

+grows.
+A resilient defense is particularly important as ransomware operators

+increasingly shift toward hands\- on\-keyboard attacks that enable

+sophisticated cybercriminals to seek out and exploit vulnerabilities.
 Oppose Cyberattacks Cybersecurity Tech Accord principles mapping index on page 124